 Standing Out & Fitting In

-Likewise, you get judged in a different way from hotels and staff depending on your luggage.
+Likewise, another consideration for the Roller Bag vs Backpack is you get judged in a different way from hotels and staff depending on your luggage.

 Roller bags look more professional and usually blend in and fit easier anywhere, while backpacks often take up a lot of space when you squeeze into trams, trains and buses.